 To confirm your visit payment may need to be made at the time of booking as guests to the cats are limited to ensure their comfort and to give you the best experience possible.
 Payment can be made via PayPal if booking online, credit or debit card over the phone or cash or card in person.
 Holders of Entertainment Book vouchers or any other third-party discount scheme will need to book over the phone or in person and not online.
-Children twelve years and under will need to be accompanied by a supervising elder at all times to ensure both their and our cats comfort.
+Children thirteen years and under will need to be accompanied by a supervising elder at all times to ensure both their and our cats comfort.
 To qualify for the 9am weekday sessions all members of your booking must arrive before 9.30am - anyone arriving at a later time will be charged the standard admission fee.

 I can’t make it to my booking!
 What now?!
 Unfortunately we’re unable to refund your booking due to non-attendance.
 All bookings are transferrable and you’re more than welcome to pass your space onto a friend or family member or reschedule your visit to a later date.
 We’re also happy to hold your booking indefinitely if you are unsure of when you will be able to make it in.
 Please contact us on 03 6285 9971 during opening hours with any questions.

 Can I eat in with the cats?
 You sure can!
 We’ve worked very closely with Hobart City Council’s Environmental Health Unit to allow us to operate the first cat cafe in Australia with a full commercial kitchen installed onsite giving you a full breakfast, lunch, snack and drinks menu to choose from once you’ve made yourself comfortable in the cat room.
 To comply with current environmental health regulations all food and beverages taken into the cat room must be served with disposable plates, cups and cutlery and collected from the front counter.
 Our friendly cat room attendant will let you know when your meal is available for collection, as well as hold the doors into the cat room for you and wrangle the cats to ensure picking up your order is a breeze!
-We are also fully licensed if you’d like a little tipple with your kitty cuddles!

 Keeping the environment in mind we use only Biopak plates, bowls, cups and lids and cutlery which is made from 100% plastic-free plant-based material, FSC certified, carbon-neutral, biodegradable and completely compostable.
 Alternatively if you’d prefer to use crockery and metal cutlery please inform staff when ordering and we can serve you food and beverages in the conventional cat-free cafe area.
-You’re also welcome to bring your own Keep Cup style cup but please note we won’t be able to wash it for you after use.
+You’re also welcome to bring your own Keep Cup style cup and cutlery but please note we won’t be able to wash it for you after use.